-The Kompetenzzentrum Diabetes Karlsburg as a central component of the cooperation between the hospital group Dr. Guth GmbH & Co.
-KG and the INP is active in the field of clinic-related research, development and application of innovative technologies in medicine.
-With the newly created laboratory rooms directly in the Karlsburg Clinic, innovative product ideas are developed and tested directly in the daily routine of the clinic - a completely new approach for the transfer of research results in Mecklenburg-Western Pomerania - but also throughout Germany.
+The Kompetenzzentrum Diabates Karlsburg (KDK), founded in 2016 and funded by the European Union through the European Regional Development Fund and the state of Mecklenburg-Western Pomerania, is a cooperation initiative between the Dr. Guth GmbH & Co.
+KG and the INP.
+The KDK is active in the field of hospital-related research, development and application of innovative technologies in medicine.
+With the newly created laboratory rooms directly in the Karlsburg Clinic, product ideas are developed and tested on site in everyday clinical practice - a completely new approach for the transfer of research results in Mecklenburg Western Pomerania, but also throughout Germany.

-Especially in plasma medicine - i.e. the application of cold physical plasmas whose biologically active components have very short half-lives - this proximity to the patient will be of decisive advantage.
-In particular, the short distances between the treatment room / operating room and the laboratories for cell and molecular biology on the one hand and physics on the other will provide numerous impulses for innovations in the field of medical technology and the application of cold plasmas in hospitals.
-The same applies to innovative products for diagnostics, which can now also be tested and further developed in everyday clinical practice.
-Here, too, direct feedback from patients and physicians will be a decisive advantage in product development, as it will result in short feedback loops and rapid iterations, which will enormously accelerate the development of prototypes.
+Especially in plasma medicine - i.e. the application of cold physical plasmas - the proximity to the patient is of decisive advantage due to the very short half-lives of the biologically active components.
+The short distances between the treatment room / operating theatre and the laboratories for cell and molecular biology on the one hand and physics on the other provide numerous impulses for innovations in the field of medical technology and the application of cold plasmas in the hospital sector.
+The same applies to innovative products for diagnostics, which can also be tested and further developed in everyday clinical practice.
+Here, direct feedback from patients and doctors represents a decisive advantage in product development, as this results in short feedback loops and rapid iterations, which accelerates the development of prototypes enormously.

 The project "Equipment for the Kompetenzzentrum Diabetes Karlsburg to carry out interdisciplinary collaborative research", launched in August 2017, is funded by the Ministry of Economics, Labor and Health of the State of Mecklenburg-Vorpommern from the European Regional Development Fund of the European Union with a total of 2.5 million euros and aims to provide the infrastructure in the form of laboratory equipment for patient-oriented application-oriented basic research in the field of chronic wound treatment at the Competence Center Diabetes Karlsburg.